 - Comprises black hat strategies for quick results (often followed by a penalty which is at least twice as expensive to fix)

-- Not suited to your business or goals, but follows set activities, and the provider expects that’s you won’t stay with them for a long period as they rely on volume of sales at a ‘cheap’ price point to remain in business
+- Not suited to your business or goals, but follows set activities, and the provider expects that’s you won’t stay with them for a long period as they rely on the volume of sales at a ‘cheap’ price point to remain in business

 Chose the wrong service provider and your cheap package could end up costing thousands of dollars with very little to show for it.